drkittendorf/portfolio/README.md

 For `future` development, I would like to incorporate the following `enhancements` into my portfolio:

+- Fix Github and MongoDb logos on portfolio
 - Update Fonts
+- Add project summary under title
 - Enhance the portfolio platform by adding more content and continuing to revise projects
 - Replace Media Queries with higher order components
 - Refine CSS - reuse/ reorganize
 - Add Screenshots and videos to ReadMe
 - Add Modal for resume display prior to opening in new window
+- Create 'type.css' for single place to manage links + fonts
+- Turn portfolio into a database

 ---